sac2022/Gallery/README.md

 # Gallery
 `Introduction`

-  *A Web App uses Creates an Image Gallery and Filters image by the category*
+  *An Image Gallery App which Creates an Image Gallery and Filters all the images according to the category of images and sorted by date*

   `Commands`